pieterberg/Smartie-Sorter/design.md

 ## 2. Colour scheme

-The colour schemes and hex codes used for the mini arcade-game enclosure, arcade-game buttons, Smartie chocolates, and M&M chocolates are provided in this section.
+The colour schemes and hex codes used for the mini arcade game enclosure, arcade game buttons, Smartie chocolates, and M&M chocolates are provided in this section.

 ### 2.1.
 Enclosure design

-The Smartie Sorter's mini arcade-game enclosure has a brown and white colour scheme, and was painted using brown and white Rust-Oleum spray paint.
+The Smartie Sorter's mini arcade game enclosure has a brown and white colour scheme, and was painted using brown and white Rust-Oleum spray paint.
 The colour scheme used for the enclosure is presented in Figure 3.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/enclosure_colours.png" alt="Enclosure colour scheme" width="70%">

-Figure 3: The mini arcade-game enclosure's colour scheme
+Figure 3: The mini arcade game enclosure's colour scheme

 The hex codes used for the enclosure's colour scheme are provided in Table 1.